wa1ker38552/FakeCord-v2/README.md

 - ⚠️ This project would be considered a 'selfbot', use at your own risk

 **Setup ⚙️** (Replit deployment recommended)

 1. Clone this repository `git clone https://github.com/wa1ker38552/fakecord-v2`

+Replit Deployment
-2. Create a new environmental variable with the key as `TOKEN` and the value as your discord *Authorization* token, ctrl/cmd+shift+i -> Network -> (click a random channel on discord) -> messages?limit=50 -> Headers -> Request Headers -> Authorization
+3. Create a new environmental variable with the key as `TOKEN` and the value as your discord *Authorization* token, ctrl/cmd+shift+i -> Network -> (click a random channel on discord) -> messages?limit=50 -> Headers -> Request Headers -> Authorization
-3. Create a new environmental variable with the key as `SBTOKEN` and the value as your discord token, ctrl/cmd+shift+i -> Application -> Local Storage -> `https://discord.com` -> token
+4. Run the program

+Replit Deployment
+3. Change the client initialization in `api.py` and `main.py` for the Discord client and the requests client to your token.
 4. Run the program, should be running at https://0.0.0.0:8080

 **Whats New ⭐**